Last updated on June 5th, 2018

 Motorcycle brake light modulator options

 There are versions for “blinking” a single light, or dual brake lights (left and right).
-You will want to buy the model with two wires coming in, and two coming out (opposed to “3 in/ 3 out”, or more).
+You will want to buy the model with two wires coming in, and two coming out.
+As opposed to “3 in/ 3 out”, or more.
 Unless you have more than one brake light (like cars).
+Here are a few redundant links to see what’s available.

 - 2x GS-100A Brake light flasher – This link is for two units.
 I think it’s good to have a spare, since it’s a cheap imported electronic device and it would suck if it’s DOA.

-- iJDMTOY GS-100A LED Brake Light Controller – In case the 1st link is broken.
-This unit probably has better quality control.
+- iJDMTOY GS-100A LED Brake Light Controller – This unit probably has better quality control.

 - GS-100A LED Brake Light Controller @ Ebay – The cheapest, unbranded ones I can find, but with slower international shipping.